Nucleomics-VIB/NC_cloud-dl/README.md

+forked from https://github.com/cghdev/cloud-dl and modified with extra functions Please read [README-2](README-2.md) for more details

 # cloud-dl

 Bash script to manage files on owncloud via webdav. cloud-dl allows you to list, upload, download, delete, move, create and share files.